stefanayres/movieApp/README.md

 # movieApp

-Movie finder is a front-end angular 6 application.
+Movie finder is a front-end angular 7 Progressive web application.
 It uses multiple api's to get information about current movies playing in cinema's.
 To get a list of movies showing near by, the user must give the app access to the device location or the user can pick from a list of towns/cities in Ireland.
 When the list is generated the user can browse each movie and read the plot, movie length, ratings, visit the movie website and even watch a trailer.
 The user can then check what cinemas the movie is playing in near the choosing location and when.

 ## Development server